ucdart/ucdart.github.io/research/index.md

 ---

 <div class="alert alert-warning">
-    To learn about our current research activities, please read the [recent publications](\research\publications).
+    To learn about our current research activities, please read the <a href=\research\publications> recent publications </a>.
 While we try our best to keep things updated, the following project descriptions may not be the most up-to-date.
 </div>

 <!--